takaakit/astah-pro-mcp/README.md

     - **Claude Code**
     - **Codex CLI**
     - **Gemini CLI**

+    If you want the AI assistant/agent to edit models or diagrams, use this version.

   - *For using the Query-Only tool version:*
     This version has exposed around **90** tools, so many AI assistants/agents will likely be able to use this plugin.

+    In this version, the AI assistant/agent can only reference information about models and diagrams.

   <br>